10 Steps to Personal Cybersecurity

 - Avoid transmitting or storing personal information on the device.

-- Most handheld devices are capable of employing data encryption – consult your device’s documentation for available options.
+- Most handheld devices can employ data encryption – consult your documentation for options.

-- Use Apple’s Find my iPhone or the Android Device Manager tools to help prevent loss or theft.
+- Use Apple’s Find My iPhone or the Android Device Manager tools to help prevent loss or theft.

-- Backup your phone data.
+- Back up your phone data.